What is breast cancer?

 - Your doctor can also refer you to get a mammogram—an x-ray of the breast that can find smaller lumps that may be undetectable by touch.
 If a lump or other change is detected, the doctor will take sample of cells in the breast—this is a biopsy.
 Results of the biopsy can determine whether cells are cancerous.

 - Chances that the type of treatment will cure the cancer or help

 - Your age

 - Feelings about side effects for certain treatments

-Breast cancer is usually treated with surgery, radiation therapy, chemotherapy, hormone therapy, or targeted therapy.
+Treatment for breast cancer often includes surgery, radiation therapy, chemotherapy, hormone therapy, or targeted therapy.